KnowledgeForwardSolutions/DbC.Net/README.md

 - InvalidOperationExceptionFactory - an instance of [InvalidOperationExceptionFactory](#invalidoperationexceptionfactory)
 that does not use any value transforms.

+- NotSupportedExceptionFactory - an instance of [NotSupportedExceptionFactory](#notsupportedexceptionfactory)
+that does not use any value transforms.

 - SecureArgumentExceptionFactory - an instance of [ArgumentExceptionFactory](#argumentexceptionfactory)
 that includes a value transform on the Value data dictionary entry that masks the value with all asterisk characters ('*').